 Stockbrokers are responsible for a client’s REIT losses if the broker improperly recommended the investment to clients.
 Because these REIT shares are so illiquid and have so many other problems, it is often possible to hold brokers responsible for REIT losses, particularly in non-traded REITs.

-Lose Money in a Behringer Harvard Monogram Residential REIT?
+Lose Money in a Behringer Harvard or Other Non-Traded REIT?

-If you lost $100,000 or more in a REIT product of Behringer Harvard / Monogram Residential, we may be able to help you get back your hard earned money.
+If you lost $100,000 or more in a REIT product of Behringer Harvard / Monogram Residential (or any other nontraded REIT product), we may be able to help you get back your hard earned money.
 Please visit our nontraded REIT fraud recovery post.
-Ready to see if yoiu have a case?
-Contact us online, by email or by phone 202-800-9791.
+Ready to see if you have a case?
+Contact us online, by email or by phone us 202-800-9791.

-There is never any obligation.
+There is never any obligation for a consultation.
+If we take your case, it is on a contingency or “success” fee basis meaning you only pay if we win.
 We take cases nationwide.
 In most cases we can resolve the case within 14 months or less of filing.